jmbhughes/solarannotator/README.md

 On the left hand side, you will see a preview that can be maniuplated with the controls below.
 It allows for viewing different SUVI channels with different configurations, e.g. one color versus three color.
-When you wish to annotate, simply draw on top of this window after selecting the desired theme radio button.

 The preview controls allow you to select the minimum and maximum percentile shown as well as scale the image by raising all pixels to the selected power.

+You interact by drawing on the preview image to create new regions in the thematic map.
+You can also relabel those patches by left-clicking in the thematic map with a new theme selected.
+Finally, you can see boundaries of regions from the thematic map back in the preview image by right clicking the thematic map.

 ## Future
 This tool is still under development.
 There are many features coming.
-- [ ] Ability to scale a single color image
+- [x] Ability to scale a single color image
 - [x] Ability to scale in a three color image
 - [x] Right click on a region in the thematic map and see its boundary in the preview
 - [x] Left click on a region in the thematic map to re-annotate all the contiguous pixels
-- [ ] Undo annotations
+- [x] Undo annotations
 - [ ] Redo annotations
 - [ ] Overlay HEK and other pre-determined annotations
 - [ ] Multiple normalization options